-4. Kidney toxicity
+4. Kidney injury

-Tenofovir can cause kidney dysfunction and damage.
+Tenofovir can cause kidney dysfunction and injury.
 If you or a close family member have kidney problems, tell your doctor.
 For more about tenofovir and the kidney, please see the section on side effects later in this fact sheet.